Louis Leblanc: Junior

 Leblanc was selected 18th overall by the Val-d'Or Foreurs in the 2007 Quebec Major Junior Hockey League (QMJHL) draft.
 As he wished to attend an American university, he went instead to the Omaha Lancers of the United States Hockey League (USHL) where he spent the 2008–09 season, playing in 60 games and finishing with 28 goals and 31 assists for 59 points.
 He led the team in points scored and tied for tenth overall in the USHL; his goal total was tied for eighth overall, and the six game-winning goals Leblanc scored were tied for second overall.
-In recognition of his performance that season, the USHL named him the league's rookie of the year.
+In recognition of his performance that season, the USHL named him the league's Rookie of the Year.

-At the end of the season, Leblanc was ranked by the National Hockey League (NHL) Central Scouting Bureau as a top prospect for the 2009 NHL Entry Draft; their final list had him 13th overall among North American skaters, and he was ultimately selected 18th overall by the Montreal Canadiens, who hosted the draft.
+At the end of the season, Leblanc was ranked by the NHL Central Scouting Bureau as a top prospect for the 2009 NHL entry draft; their final list had him 13th overall among North American skaters, and he was ultimately selected 18th overall by the Montreal Canadiens, who hosted the draft.

 The last francophone selected in the first round of the Entry Draft by the Canadiens had been Eric Chouinard in 1998.
-Coaches and scouts for the Canadiens praised Leblanc for his speed, determination, goal-scoring ability, and his willingness to go to the corners for the puck.
-Canadiens General Manager Bob Gainey felt that Leblanc's decision to move to the United States to play in the USHL—rather than stay in his native Quebec with the QMJHL, which would have been the easier choice, would help his development as a player and displayed the type of character the team sought.
+Coaches and scouts for the Canadiens praised Leblanc for his speed, determination, goal-scoring ability, and willingness to go to the corners for the puck.
+Canadiens General Manager Bob Gainey felt that Leblanc's decision to move to the United States to play in the USHL—rather than stay in his native Quebec with the QMJHL, which would have been the easier choice—would help his development as a player and displayed the type of character the team sought.
 Leblanc enrolled at Harvard University in September 2009, and began playing for the university's hockey team, the Crimson.
 In his one year at Harvard, he led the team in goals (11), assists (12) and points (23).
-Named the Ivy League rookie of the year, he was also a finalist for the ECAC rookie of the year.
+Named the Ivy League Rookie of the Year, he was also a finalist for the ECAC Rookie of the Year.